local-npm/local-npm/README.md

 CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to refresh an outdated module.
 Changes should replicate within a few seconds of being published.

-You can't `npm publish` from the local registry.
-So be sure to switch back to the main registry before you try to publish or see below.
+You can't `npm publish` from the local registry while offline, and you also can't publish a "private" module to the local mirror.
+See notes below about publishing.

 Detailed setup
 ----